Marrus Adaptive Optics Imaging Laboratory

 “If we’re hoping to save sight by initiating earlier treatment, we need high-resolution pictures to detect the most subtle changes in the eye,” explains Toco Chui, PhD, Assistant Professor of Ophthalmology at the Icahn School of Medicine at Mount Sinai.

-One of the gems of the Einhorn Center is the Marrus Adaptive Optics Imaging Laboratory which is advancing the science of ocular imaging to the next level.
-Our Adaptive Optics Imaging Laboratory is one of a handful of sites in the country with the Milwaukee Adaptive Optics Scanning Light Ophthalmoscope (AOSLO), a sophisticated imaging system which delivers unprecedented visualization of the retinal microvascular structure and blood flow.
-NYEE’s researchers have helped develop analytical software to harness AO’s ability to reveal microanatomical features of the retina in living patients
+One of the gems of the Einhorn Center is the Marrus Adaptive Optics Imaging Laboratory, which is advancing the science of ocular imaging to the next level.
+Our Adaptive Optics Imaging Laboratory is one of a handful of sites in the country with the Milwaukee Adaptive Optics Scanning Light Ophthalmoscope (AOSLO), a sophisticated imaging system that delivers unprecedented visualization of the retinal microvascular structure and blood flow.
+NYEE’s researchers have helped develop analytical software to harness AO’s ability to reveal microanatomical features of the retina in living patients.

 Imaging Plays a Crucial Role in Patient Care